Directly to the content

 Omega 3 and heart health – partly contradictory study results

-Omega 3 fatty acids can certainly improve heart health!
+Omega 3 fatty acids can indeed improve heart health!

-With the help of the Omega 3 Index you can determine much more precisely who can benefit from supplements.
-However, as the majority of the population consumes few omega-3 fatty acids, it can be assumed that most people would benefit from supplementation.
+With the help of the Omega 3 Index , it is possible to determine much more accurately who can benefit from supplements.
+However, since a large part of the population consumes few omega 3 fatty acids, it can be assumed that most would benefit from supplementation.
 Caution is advised with high dosages and pre-existing heart conditions.
-Especially in the case of known atrial fibrillation, it is better to consult your trusted doctor again.
+Especially in the case of known atrial fibrillation, it is advisable to consult with a trusted doctor.

 Literature